 The deposit is refunded without interest when you leave the care home.
 It is also refunded if you are a self-funder and your funding changes to local authority or NHS funding.
 Jewish Care aims to refund the deposit within four weeks of your room being vacated or your funding changing.
 We will tell you in advance if it is going to take longer.
 Jewish Care may deduct any amount that is outstanding to be paid.
-Deposit for respite residents If you are a self-funding respite resident, we do not ask you to pay a security deposit.
-Instead, you will be asked to pay a £100 holding deposit to secure your booking.
-When you move into the care home, we will deduct the deposit amount from your fees.
-If you choose to cancel your booking, we will refund the deposit if you cancel at least 28 days before your admission date.
+This is to cover any damages and excessive wear and tear to the room.
+Deposit for respite residents Respite residents do not pay a deposit.
+Instead, they pay their full fee for their entire stay upfront.
+If the resident later extends their stay, they pay the full fee for this extended period at the time of booking.
 What are the next steps?

 You should now have a good overview about living at Jack Gardner House.
 Important additional information about Jack Gardner House will be provided before you make your decision and may be found on our website.
-You can take a look at our standard terms and conditions for care home residents by visiting jewishcare.org/terms-conditions

-Get in touch

-The Living with Jewish Care Team is here to support you with your next steps.
-Please contact us if you want to:

-- Ask a question

-- Explore your options

-- Look around the care home

-- Make an application

-They will have a conversation with you to check that this is the best route to meet your needs and to see if there is anything else we can support you with.

-Call us on 020 8922 2222 or email us at lwjc@jcare.org
+You can take a look at our standard terms and conditions for care home residents by visiting jewishcare.org/terms-conditions Get in touch The Admissions Team is here to support you with your next steps.
+Please contact us if you want to: - Ask a question - Explore your options - Look around the care home - Make an application They will have a conversation with you to check that this is the best route to meet your needs and to see if there is anything else we can support you with.
+Call us on 020 8922 2222 or email us at helpline@jcare.org Notes

-ivotes

-Notes

-Supporting you with your Care Home enquiry

-Choosing a Care Home doesn't need to be stressful.
+Supporting you with your Care Home enquiry Choosing a Care Home doesn't need to be stressful.
 Our helpful, understanding and supportive advisors offer free advice on anything from funding to finding just the right Jewish Care home for you.